The Land Registration Act 2002 was probably the most significant piece of property legislation since 1925.

 So it’s not surprising that some of its implications are only just being fully understood at the same time as one of its innovations has been superseded.

-We started with a focus on notices and restrictions in Landnet 36 and will be following up subject-by-subject in future issues.
+We started with a focus on notices and restrictions in Landnet 36 and will follow up subject-by-subject in future issues.

 One of those subjects will undoubtedly be overriding interests, for which the 10-year anniversary is particularly significant.